Redstone-RM/BB-Mk2/README.md

 The nickname was given by my daughter Alyssa who said she wanted a robot that would patrol the house and bite bad guys in the bum but also be fun and bring you stuff.

 The initial build, the ***BumBiter Mk1***, was initially built on Arduino Uno (later Nano) hardware.
-Lack of multitasking lead to the search that eventually rested on libtask/LMX and I upgraded to the Arduino Mega 2560 because that's I already had.
+Lack of multitasking lead to the search that eventually rested on libtask/LMX and I upgraded to the Arduino Mega 2560 because that's what I already had.

 This represents a WORK IN PROGRESS and a fun learning project.